All Our Kin, Inc., is a nationally-recognized, Connecticut-based

 All Our Kin is the only organization in Connecticut—and one of a handful in the country—to address both workforce development and child care in one single swoop.
 Our organization began as a response to the ramifications of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 on low-income families, especially single mothers of very young children who struggled to find both decent work and affordable high-quality child care in their communities.
 All Our Kin's response to these negative outcomes for families was to invest in the community's women, giving them the resources and training to open their own community-based family child care programs.

-Investing in All Our Kin has significant macroeconomic benefits.
-According to the UCONN Center for Economic Analysis, every $1 spent by All Our Kin in the Tool Kit Licensing Program returns approximately $15-20 to society in terms of increased gross regional product (GRP).
+All Our Kin generates significant economic returns for communities.
+According to the University of Connecticut’s Center for Economic Analysis, for every $1 spent by All Our Kin in the Tool Kit Licensing Program, approximately $15-$20 is returned to society in terms of increased gross regional product (GRP).

 1. Funding for direct services in greater New Haven.
 Although All Our Kin's model is gaining attention across the state, it continues to be a challenge for the organization to fund its high-touch services to family child care providers in greater New Haven.